Wildlife

 Long-nosed Snake, Rhinocheilus lecontei.

-The Long-nosed Snake (Rhinocheilus lecontei) is a nonvenomous long-nosed desert snake.
-Its Arizona range includes widespread across southern and western Arizona, including the Arizona Strip (north of the Colorado River).
-Adults can reach 1,520 mm, though most arizona specimens are under 890 mm (35″).
+Long-nosed Snake (Rhinocheilus lecontei) is widespread across southern and western parts of the state, including the Arizona Strip north of the Colorado River.
+It can reach 1,520 mm, though most local specimens are under 890 mm (35″).

-For field ID, look for narrow head, countersunk lower jaw, pointed snout, smooth/shiny scales, round pupils, and red or orange irises; most subcaudal scales are undivided.
-Typical habitat includes desert scrub and semidesert grasslands.
+Look for the narrow head, countersunk lower jaw, pointed snout, smooth shiny scales, round pupils, and red or orange irises.
+Desert scrub and semidesert grasslands are the usual setting.

 Active from April through September.
-A constrictor that feeds on lizards (especially Aspidoscelis whiptails), small mammals, snake/lizard eggs, and grasshoppers.
-Even nonvenomous snakes are best left where they are.
+A constrictor that feeds on lizards, especially Aspidoscelis whiptails, small mammals, snake and lizard eggs, and grasshoppers.

 Key detailWhat to look for